mienaikoe/ziyu/Lore/Plot.md

 - First Mission - hasn't heard back from them

+- Lif goes up in the second rescue mission

-- Kip and Cal do surgery on Lin(Survivor) with no anesthetics while Lif has a nervous breakdown
+- Kip and Cal do surgery on Lin(Survivor) to remove control prosthetics with no anesthetics while Lif has a nervous breakdown

-- Lif dies
+- Kip dies

 - Baby is born?